TRON-Bioinformatics/covigator-ngs-pipeline/README.md

 The Covigator pipeline processes SARS-CoV-2 FASTQ or FASTA files into annotated and normalized analysis ready VCF files.
+It also classifies samples into lineages using pangolin.
 The pipeline is implemented in the Nextflow framework (Di Tommaso, 2017).

 ## Possible inputs